Hide the Pain Harold: Career

-Internet Meme
+Internet meme

 While Arató was on holiday, he was taking photos of his trip, uploading them to social media.
 Not only his friends saw his photos but also a professional photographer, who contacted him saying that he was seeking a model and offered him an invitation to a shoot.
 Arató accepted the offer and the photographer took some photos, which both he and Arató liked.
 He was invited for more shoots and over a hundred stock photos were made.
 He agreed for the photos to be used for this purpose, with the exception of photos of topics about politics, religion, and sex, as he felt those topics are sensitive to many people.

 Arató later looked himself up on Google Images and saw photos of himself as a doctor, coming from a hospital's homepage.
 A few months after, he looked himself up again and discovered more photos, including one of his face pasted on all four faces of Mount Rushmore.
 These were the early stages of an Internet meme.
 The photographer who took the stock photos had asked him to smile, and many internet users perceived his smile as fake, masking sorrow, ultimately giving him the name "Hide the Pain Harold".
 Arató stated that during the photoshoot he became tired of smiling too much.

 At first, Arató was unhappy about people adding funny text to his photos, stating he was not really a "funny guy".
 Arató realised he did similar things while he was in school, like drawing on pictures in his course books of the Hungarian poet John Arany, making him look like a pirate.
 He stated that closing down a webpage would not really work, as the meme content could soon respawn, so after six years, he accepted his meme status.
 He hoped that everyone would forget about using his photos, but that did not happen.
 First, Internet users from the United States started posting photos of Arató, then the practice spread to Europe, and later on, the rest of the world.

 An Internet user, whose identity remains anonymous, found out Arató's true identity and emailed him, stating that there were many users who believed that he was not a real living person.
 At first, Arató ignored the user's request, but after getting more emails with the same request, he agreed to upload a picture of himself on his Russian fanpage, holding a sign saying "Я ЖИВ" ("YA ZHIV", Russian for "I'M ALIVE").
-After a few hours, the photo had been seen by over ten thousand users as well as the international media.
+After a few hours, the photo had been seen by over ten thousand users as well as news media.

+Due to the meme's ubiquity and staying-power, he was the most popular candidate for the ceremonial Presidency of Hungary in an anonymous social media poll in late 2026.
+Ernő Rubik the inventor of the eponymous cube, and Nobel laureate biochemist Katalin Karikó were also popular choices.